-The Burst Read command is initiated by having \overline{CS} and \overline{CAS} low while holding \overline{RAS} and \overline{WE} high at the rising edge of the clock.
+The Burst Read command is initiated by having CS and CAS low while holding RAS and WE high at the rising edge of the clock.
 The address inputs determine the starting column address for the burst.
 The delay from the start of the command until the data from the first cell appears on the outputs is equal to the value of the read latency (RL).
 The data strobe output (DQS) is driven low one clock cycle before valid data (DQ) is driven onto the data bus.
 The first bit of the burst is synchronized with the rising edge of the data strobe (DQS).
 Each subsequent data-out appears on the DQ pin in phase with the DQS signal in a source synchronous manner.
-The RL is equal to an additive latency (AL) plus \overline{CAS} latency (CL).
+The RL is equal to an additive latency (AL) plus CAS latency (CL).
 The CL is defined by the Mode Register Set (MRS).
+The AL is defined by the Extended Mode Register Set (EMRS).